Transitioning to Pio: a complete checklist for new Pio customers

 Set up scanners

-A scanner is needed for bin insert, so we recommend setting up the scanner with the laptop that you will use for bin insert as soon as possible.
-You also need to connect the scanner with your iPad when you start using Pio app, so it's wise to try to pair these two before the go live date so you don't face extra challenges then.
+A scanner is needed for the bin insert, so we recommend having the scanner available as soon as possible.
+You also need to connect the scanner to your iPad when you start using the Pio app, so it's wise to try to pair these two before the go-live date so you don't face extra challenges then.

-If you use our Zebra Socket Scanner that we recommend you can read how to connect it with iPad here: How to connect Zebra Socket Scanner with iPad
+If you use the Zebra Socket Scanner, you can read how to connect it to an iPad here: How to connect Zebra Socket Scanner with iPad

 Preparations in your online store